 - Meet with a State Senator or Delegate before MD State Government Day

-Leveraging close relationships with partners such as the police department, local hospitals and the school system, LBC is working creatively to adapt experientials activities to the current climate.
+Leveraging close relationships with partners such as the police department, local hospitals and the school system, LBC is working creatively to adapt experiential activities as necessary to the current climate.

 Tuition fee: $6,200